 Skip to Main Content

 Donating blood and blood products to St. Jude Children’s Research Hospital is easy, safe, and rewarding.
-Your donation helps us treat children with pediatric catastrophic diseases.
-Every product collected in our donor center goes directly to our patients.
+Your donation helps us treat children with certain life-threatening diseases.
+All blood products collected in our donor center go directly to St. Jude patients.
 We accept 2 types of donations: whole blood and platelets.

 Get pre-screened